 Providing patients point-of-care diagnostics, meaning fast test and results performed where the patient is, rather than at a laboratory, will lead to higher quality of care.
 Many tests today require large, expensive diagnostic instruments, with the samples being sent to a laboratory.
 If diagnostic services are administered locally, there are many advantages, including a shorter time to wait for results and reduced cost.
 Critical elements in the design of successful point of care diagnostic equipment are chip-scale integration and miniaturization: this allows for a continual reduction in the cost of equipment, and allows for the provision of additional features such as connectivity in small, handheld form factors.

-ams is a global leader in optical technology and sensors.
+ams OSRAM is a global leader in optical technology and sensors.
 Many biometric sensing applications depend on optical technologies, which offer high sensitivity and the ability to measure multiple parameters.
-Various ams optical sensor technologies support the development of next-generation point-of-care diagnostics systems, including light detectors, light sources, on-wafer filter technologies and micro-optics lens systems.
-Optical sensor products from ams are available as chips and as optical modules.
+Various ams OSRAM optical sensor technologies support the development of next-generation point-of-care diagnostics systems, including light detectors, light sources, on-wafer filter technologies and micro-optics lens systems.
+Those sensors are available as chips and as optical modules.
 The modules include both light sources and detectors, and may be easily integrated into end product designs.